Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

   it does not mean that all its content comes from Mbed TLS.
 It may contain a marginal number of files on its own.
-* The PSA-Crypto repository must be able to evolve to be the development repository of the PSA cryptography reference implementation.
+* The PSA-Crypto repository must be able to evolve to be the development repository of the PSA cryptography implementation.
 * The update of the PSA-Crypto repository from the Mbed TLS repository should be automated and done at a reasonably short cadence (i.e, at least monthly).
 It is expected that the automation itself evolves with the